artur-deluca/psopt/CONTRIBUTING.md

 **1. _Fork_ this repository**

-There's a big button for that in GitHub interface, usually on the top right corner.
+There's a big button for that in the GitHub repository interface, usually on the top right corner.

 **2. Clone your fork of the repository**